MartinCHarvey/MCH_Delphi_Software/README.md

 - Sudoku: A sudoku solver.
   - Simple testapp for Exact cover DLX algorithm.
 Allows you to load, save, and solve sudoku problems fast.

+- Sudoku / Symmetries.
+  - Some ways of finding isomorpgic board configurations.
+Graph method has errors, but included for interest.

 Common: Common utility code, including:

 - Raw AVL tree.